Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.incr(...)

-Increment the cached value by a step, parameters as follows:
+Increment the cache value by a step, parameters are as follows:

 Parameter |